NavigationContentFooter

 By default, Laravel expects the following environment variables/secrets to be filled in for queues: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_DEFAULT_REGION, QUEUE_CONNECTION, SQS_PREFIX and SQS_QUEUE.

 2. Deploy the application.
 Click + Deploy a Container once the namespace is created, and follow the instructions of the creation wizard.
-Select the registry namespace and the previously uploaded Docker image and configure the listening port (Nginx web server is listening on port 80).
+Select the registry namespace and the previously uploaded Docker image and configure the listening port (the Nginx web server is listening on port 80).
 For the CPU and memory, define at least 560mVPCU and 256 MB respectively.
 To reduce the limitations due to cold start, we will run at least 1 instance.

 3. Review the logs to confirm that our application is running as expected, and review the logs to check if the supervisor started and spawned nginx, php-fpm, and workers.
 This step is optional.